 Photo: The Fourth Night Ceremony celebrates the arrival of the new student scholars to the Millsaps community.
-On the fourth night of the students’ tenure at the College they pledge to uphold the Student Conduct Code and are challenged to uphold the high standards that Millsaps adheres to.
+On the fourth night of the students’ tenure at the College they pledge to uphold the Student Conduct Code and are challenged to uphold the high standards adhered to by Millsaps.

 Throughout our admissions process we work hard to understand a prospective student’s academic performance to gauge their ability to perform well within the academic program at Millsaps.
 To assist students during their tenure at Millsaps, we provide deliberate and consistent academic support and advising services, including an early identification and response system for those who might be struggling in the classroom.

 Additionally, while realizing that the academic experience is a primary driver, we understand that it is important for students to thrive both inside and outside the classroom.
 To that end, the College has a variety of programming for the student life experience outside of the classroom.
 A student who performs well inside the classroom and has an enjoyable experience outside of the classroom is most likely to continue their academic pursuits.
 We encourage participation in extracurricular activities so as to build connections and support across campus.
 Every four years, we conduct a quality of life survey to garner levels of student satisfaction and identify improvements that can be made to enhance this area of student life.

 The related measure of success and student achievement is first-year retention (the number of students who successfully complete their first year and return to Millsaps for their sophomore year) for undergraduate students.
 Our goal is that 80% of freshmen return in their sophomore year.
 Once the College has reached a consistent 80% retention rate, the goal will be moved to 85% retention of first-year students.